Kisechan/typst-modern-acad-cv/lib.typ

       }
     }

-    // Increment the index to move to the next key in the dictionary. index += 1
+    // Increment the index to move to the next key in the dict. index += 1
   }
 }